SarthakJariwala/ezconda/docs/user_guide/remove_packages.md

 $ ezconda remove -n new-proj numpy

 // Identifies dependent packages
-There are packages that depend on ('numpy',)
+There are packages that depend on 'numpy'

-Removing ('numpy',) will also remove the following:.
+Removing 'numpy' will also remove them!

-['pandas']
+numpy is required by
+- pandas

 // Asks before continuing
 Do you want to continue? [y/N]: